DNS blocking

-Domain Name System blocking, or DNS blocking / filtering is a strategy for making it difficult for users to locate specific domains or websites on the Internet.
+Domain Name System blocking, or DNS blocking / filtering, is a strategy for making it difficult for users to locate specific domains or websites on the Internet.
 It was first introduced in 1997 as a means to block spam email from known malicious IP addresses.

 DNS blocking can also be applied for outgoing requests as well.
 Instead of returning the valid IP address of a requested site (for example, instead of 198.35.26.96 being returned by the DNS when "www.wikipedia.org" is entered into a browser, if this IP were on a block list, the DNS might reply that the domain is unknown or with a different IP address that directs to a site with a page stating that the requested domain is not permitted).
 The latter case where the user is redirected to another destination would be considered DNS Spoofing, otherwise known as "DNS Poisoning".
-DNS blocking can be applied to individual servers/IP address, or entire blocks of IP addresses for multiple reasons.
+DNS blocking can be applied to individual domain names or all their sub domains.

+Another form of content blocking is IP address blocking, where servers IP address, or entire blocks of IP addresses are blocked for multiple reasons.

-Some public DNS Resolvers, like Quad9 and CleanBrowsing offer filters are part of their DNS.
+Some public DNS Resolvers, like Quad9 and CleanBrowsing, offer filters as part of their DNS.
 Quad9, for example, blocks access to known phishing and malicious domains.
 CleanBrowsing filters out adult content in their effort to protect kids online.